-Fostering excellence: Faculty recruitment and retention at the UW
+Fostering excellence: Faculty recruitment and retention

-“We are living in an increasingly global multicultural world and it’s important to see people of color in many different positions within an organization,” says Rickey Hall, vice president for Minority Affairs & Diversity and chief diversity officer.
+“We are living in an increasingly global, multicultural world and it’s important to see people of color in many different positions within an organization,” says Rickey Hall, vice president for Minority Affairs & Diversity and chief diversity officer.
 “It’s especially important for a research-intensive institution.”

 Hiring and retaining a diverse and inclusive faculty is a complex undertaking that does not occur in a vacuum.
-It is influenced by national contexts including pipeline issues, applicant pools and fierce competition for top candidates, as well as internal search processes and implicit biases.
+It is influenced by national contexts, including pipeline issues, applicant pools and fierce competition for top candidates, as well as internal search processes and implicit biases.

-While we cannot change the faculty’s composition as rapidly as students, faculty and administrators would like, academic units can access existing tools to ensure consideration of diverse candidate pools, mitigate implicit bias in the hiring process and foster welcoming climates that encourage new hires to stay.
+While we cannot change the faculty’s composition as rapidly as students, faculty and administrators would like, academic units can access existing tools to ensure consideration of diverse candidate pools, mitigate implicit bias in the hiring process and foster welcoming climates that ultimately encourage new hires to stay.

-Understand the role of the Office for Faculty Advancement
+Taking advantage of the Office for Faculty Advancement

 As a federal contractor, the UW is obligated to use best practices that increase the diversity of candidate pools for all hiring opportunities — and our commitment remains strong.
 This work stems from a nearly 50-year legacy of leadership, catalyzed by student demands in 1968 that led to the formation of the Office of Minority Affairs & Diversity (OMA&D).
 Faculty advancement efforts have been moved forward through the decades by Samuel E. Kelly, the first vice president for Minority Affairs; Luis Fraga, the first associate vice provost for Faculty Advancement; and many unsung heroes at all levels of the UW.
 In 2012, the Office of the Provost began directly investing in improved recruitment processes by offering supplemental funds to units recruiting faculty whose research, teaching and service contribute to the UW’s diversity profile.
 Today, student activists have reenergized the call for inclusive hiring.
 President Ana Mari Cauce and Provost Jerry Baldasty are joining staff, faculty, department and dean leadership by renewing the University-wide commitment to faculty diversity.
 This includes additional funding to bring the Office for Faculty Advancement’s budget up to $1 million for recruitment and retention efforts.

 The Office for Faculty Advancement also works with colleges, schools and campuses on long-term planning that considers the changing demographics and research interests of academic fields, and, in departments, teaching and research needs and anticipated retirements.

-Use existing tools to recruit and assess applicants
+Using existing tools to recruit and assess applicants

-Strengthen your offer beyond the benefits package
+Strengthening your offer beyond the benefits package

 Often, highly rated prospects field multiple offers from institutions across the nation, including private universities that can bring more financial incentives to the table.
 In this context, it’s imperative to assemble a hiring package that explicitly recognizes the candidate’s broad needs and how the UW can address them.

 - Identify the prospective hire’s allies on campus — and across all three UW campuses — to show visiting candidates that networks of support already exist.
 This may include offering faculty mentorship, resource support, coaching and clear prospects to work with faculty from other departments who share similar research interests.
 Faculty Advancement and OMA&D can work with committees to identify and articulate these opportunities.

 - Request supplemental funds from Faculty Advancement to make a more attractive offer and strengthen the potential for innovation and interdisciplinary scholarship.
 These Faculty Recruitment Initiative funds also provide symbolic support by showing candidates that the University and provost are invested in their hires.
 Since becoming available four years ago, the funds have contributed to 47 successful recruitment efforts in 30 units across the three campuses.

-A continuous cycle of recruitment and retention
+Maintaining a continuous cycle of recruitment and retention

 “The Office of Minority Affairs & Diversity and Faculty Advancement want units to think not only about recruitment, but also about how to create an environment that supports retention,” says Norma Rodriguez, director of the Office for Faculty Advancement.

-Once hires are made, the work to promote diversity and inclusion must continue; retention requires ongoing effort, especially since competing universities will notice the work of talented junior faculty members.
+Once hires are made, the work to promote diversity and inclusion must continue.
+Retention requires ongoing effort, especially since competing universities will notice the work of talented junior faculty members.
 The best defense against poaching is showing commitment to faculty by proactively identifying and building connections to ensure the UW is a supportive environment where all faculty can thrive.